Sitepager/.github/profile/README.md

 ## 🎯 What is Sitepager?

 Sitepager is a comprehensive automated website testing platform that helps teams identify and fix critical issues before they impact users.

 Sitepager runs automated checks across hundreds of pages in minutes, making it simple enough for any team to use regardless of technical expertise.

 ### **Key Value Proposition**
 - **No-code setup** - Get started instantly without plugins or complex configurations
-- **Works with any stack** - Compatible with custom, hybrid, or no-code websites
+- **Works with any stack** - Compatible with Webflow, Framer, WordPress, and other no-code, hybrid, or custom websites
-- **Comprehensive testing** - From visual changes to performance to SEO issues, we catch it all
+- **Comprehensive testing** - From visual changes to performance to SEO issues, we catch it all in one place

 **No code.
 No setup.
 Just enter your URL to start testing.**

 ## ⚡ Core Features

 ### 🔍 **Visual Change Detection**
-Instantly catch visual changes with a simple to use system that reviews your site like a human, detecting layout shifts, broken elements, and design inconsistencies.
+Instantly catch visual changes that impact UX.
+Detect design inconsistencies, layout shifts, and visual bugs before publishing the changes.
+Run tests across desktop and mobile views, different versions, or compare staging vs production.

 ### 📊 **SEO Guard**
 Proactively find SEO issues before they impact your rankings:
-- Missing meta tags detection
+- Missing title and meta description tags
 - Alt text validation
 - Improper heading structure analysis
-- Content optimization suggestions
+- (WIP) Content optimization suggestions

 ### 🔗 **Broken Link Testing**
 Automatically detect and report broken internal and external links before they frustrate users or cause conversion drop-offs.